AlenaGM/AlenaGM/README.md

 ### Hi there, I'm Alena and I'm a frontend developer👋

-- 🔭 I’m currently working on SavePets Website
+- 🔭 I’m currently working on SavePets Website and 🔍 looking for position of junior react developer
 - 🌱 I’m currently learning React+Redux

-- 🔍 I'm looking for position of junior react developer
+### Contacts📧:
-- 📧 You can reach me by e-mail: alena.guillaume4@gmail.com, [Telegram] or in [LinkedIn]
+You can reach me
+- by e-mail: alena.guillaume4@gmail.com,
+- [Telegram] or
+- in [LinkedIn]

 ### Techn stack:
 <div>